MTG/essentia/doc/sphinxdoc/machine_learning.rst

 Using pre-trained TensorFlow models
 -----------------------------------

-Most recently, Essentia provides a wrapper for inference with TensorFlow deep learning models.
+Most recently, Essentia provides a wrapper for TensorFlow deep learning models, designed to offer the flexibility of use, easy extensibility, and real-time inference.
+It allows using virtually any TensorFlow model within our audio analysis framework.
 Follow `these instructions <https://mtg.github.io/essentia-labs/news/tensorflow/2019/10/19/tensorflow-models-in-essentia/>`_ to install and use Essentia with this wrapper.

 We provide many `pre-trained TensorFlow models <https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/>`_ for auto-tagging and music classification that can be used out of the box.

 See the demos of these models `here <demos.html>`_.

+Some of our models can work in real-time, opening many possibilities for audio developers.
+For example, `see the demo and code <https://mtg.github.io/essentia-labs/news/tensorflow/2020/04/23/tensorflow-real-time/>`_ for the MusiCNN model performing music auto-tagging on a live audio stream.

 TODO text with recommendations how to build your own models.